Photo copyright 2006 Leslie Ostrander

 Born in Minneapolis, Ben Siems began studying piano when he was seven years old, switching to cello at age nine.
 He first tried his hand at composing only a few years later, writing arrangements of traditional songs for violin, cello and piano.

 After returning to the Twin Cities, Siems began to focus on instrumental music.
 Now best known for his melodic modern jazz compositions, he performs regularly as the leader of The Willie August Project and as a guest soloist with some of the Upper Midwest's most prominent jazz players.
 His guitar work combines techniques transferred from the cello with ideas from blues masters and jazz greats such as Wes Montgomery.
-His writing, showcased on the Willie August Project CDs, Surrender to the Wind, Transparent Sunrise and Dream Truths, merges the jazz of the sixties with a variety of other influences, including classical music, the "ECM sound," the blues and the West African rhythms he studied under Akan master drummer Kwaku Kwaakye Obeng.
-The recordings have been featured on KBEM-FM 88.5 (Jazz 88) in the Twin Cities, on Minnesota Public Radio's statewide broadcast, "The Jazz Image," and on jazz radio stations across the United States.
+His jazz writing, showcased on the Willie August Project CDs, merges the jazz of the sixties with a variety of other influences, including classical music, the "ECM sound," the blues, and the West African rhythms he studied under Akan master drummer Kwaku Kwaakye Obeng.
+The recordings have been featured on KBEM-FM 88.5 (Jazz 88) in the Twin Cities, on Minnesota Public Radio's statewide broadcast, "The Jazz Image," and on jazz radio stations across the United States and abroad.

-In addition to his work with the Willie August Project, Siems has composed music under commissions from independent filmmakers, dance companies, and community organizations.
-He has received three composing/performing commissions from the American Composers Forum and four composition and performance grants from New York City's Meet the Composer, Inc. His most recent awards were two Meet the Composer Creative Connections grants in support of his genre-crossing new music concert series, "Empire at Twilight."
+In addition to his work with the Willie August Project, Siems regularly composes music in a vast array of styles under commissions from independent filmmakers, dance and theater companies, and community organizations.
+In such projects, he often features the cello, his 'first love' among musical instruments.
+He has received three composing/performing commissions from the American Composers Forum, a host of songwriting awards, and seven composition and performance grants from New York City's Meet the Composer, Inc., including three Creative Connections grants in support of his genre-crossing new music concert series, "Empire at Twilight."
+For more information on Ben's awards and projects, check out the AWARDS and NEWS sections of this site.

 JEREMY HAUER